 That’s all folks!

 The backing of 20th Century Fox secured, production continued on Home Alone through the first months of 1990.
-With a number of creative hurdles still to overcome in bringing the film in on its new budget of approximately 18 million dollars.
+With several creative hurdles still to overcome in bringing the film in against its new budget of approximately 18 million dollars.
 Ranging from the lack of snow in Chicago, through to the physical stunt work needed.
-All of these challenges encouraging a young production crew to think outside of the normal studio filmmaking box.
-With the crews passion for the project and creativity, leading to a final wrap on filming during March 1990.
+All of these challenges encouraging a young production crew to think outside of the standard studio filmmaking box, with the crew’s passion for the project and creativity, leading to a final wrap on filming during March 1990.

 John Williams creates a memory of Christmas

-The final result being a score that wrapped the film in a world class symphony.
+The final result is a score that wraps the film in a world-class symphony.
 While embodying Christmas, family and comedy in equal measure.
 In turn providing Home Alone with a unique aesthetic, rarely seen in small budget family comedies.
-A full orchestral score that equaled many of the blockbuster films of the late 80s and early 90s.
-Ultimately creating one of the enduring factors in the films success.
+A full orchestral score that equalled many of the blockbuster films of the late 80s and early 90s.
+Ultimately creating one of the enduring factors in the success of the film.

 The Christmas miracle

 Hopes for financial success on the release of Home Alone in November 1990 remained subdued.
 Especially on receiving a damning Roger Ebert review.

 The plot is so implausible that it makes it hard for us to really care about the plight of the kid.Roger Ebert – November 16th 1990

 Premiering in Chicago, the home of its birth.
 Home Alone opened in 1,202 theatres across the US, on its November 16th 1990 release.
 Achieving a gross income on $17,081,997 on its first weekend.
 With this figure rising to $48,287,152 by the second weekend.
 In turning blowing away any fears of financial failure.
 However, the success of this small budget Christmas movie was not to end there.
 With the early December release of Home Alone in both Canada and the UK reflecting the North American box office success.